 So, if you haven’t done so already, provide your patients with appointment slots available for self-scheduling online.
 You can always charge a higher price for emergency slots and many patients would gladly pay it!

 7. Recare and recall

-Similar to the email appointment reminders, using automated recare and recall system ensures that patients come back for their regular check-ups and consultations.
+Similar to email appointment reminders, using an automated recare and recall system ensures that patients come back for their regular check-ups and consultations.